It’s amazing how many posts there are on setting up a WordPress CloudFront CDN with W3 Total Cache.

 - Scroll down to the bottom of the screen, and press the Yes, Edit button.

-Testing The WordPress CloudFront Distribution with your Site
+Testing The WordPress CloudFront CDN Distribution with your Site

 You’re done.
-You just set up WordPress CloudFront distribution with W3 Total Cache!
+You just set up a WordPress CloudFront distribution with W3 Total Cache!

 Go ahead and open a page on your site in your favorite browser.
 Hopefully, everything looks the same as it always did.
 Now refresh that page, and you should notice it’s just loaded a lot faster than normal.